NRCA issues comments about the Department of Homeland Security's proposal to rescind the no-match rule

 knowledge in this situation?
 This is further reason why the finale rule must be

 According to information in the DHS IRFA, the 2008 final rule, if implemented, would

 result in between 37,000 and 165,000 legally authorized workers losing their

 jobs because they are unable to rectify no-match problems with SSA.
 Some authorized

 workers who cannot resolve no-match problems may be forced into long-term unemployment.

 The social and economic costs of this outcome would be staggering.
 Richard Belzer

-estimates the aggregate social welfare costs to authorized
+estimates the aggregate social welfare costs to authorized workers who cannot

 resolve no-match problems will be between $8 billion and $37 billion depending on